Skip to main content

 }

-The returned ID is used later to update or delete the exporter.
+Save the returned ID if you want to update or delete the exporter later.

-Use log and object-storage exporters when request telemetry should land outside an OTLP trace backend.
+Use these exporter kinds when request telemetry should be written to logs or object storage instead of an OTLP trace backend.

 For object storage, choose the storage provider, bucket, and key prefix.
 The default authentication mode uses a credential reference resolved by the gateway: